Skip to main content

 Customers renew because the use case is real

-Teams that confuse aspirational ICP with operational ICP burn pipeline and CAC trying to acquire customers who never compound.
-This shows up as “good meetings” that do not close, closed deals that do not onboard cleanly, customers that need custom work, and accounts that never expand.
+Teams that confuse the aspirational ICP with the operational one burn pipeline and CAC chasing customers who never pay back.
+This shows up as "good meetings" that do not close, closed deals that do not onboard cleanly, customers that need custom work, and accounts that never expand.

 Board-level implication